agsb/jelly/documents/LogBook.md

 # LogBook

+### 26/08/2026

+    Maybe need change the 74HC393 to 74HC163.

+    Idea.
+Use REQ and ACK to pause and continue the clock before it goes to 393/163 chip

+        Using a SR-Latch with set (REQ) and reset (ACK) going into a AND port.

 ### 01/08/2026

 Review of Jelly, circuits and proposal changed.
 Chose use REQ and ACK protocol to talk with Non-Jelly world :)